sylvercis/hipay-docs/hipay-enterprise-sdk-js_2/1-home.md

 	$ ./setup.sh init

-Copy the following file: `example/config/credentials.php.dist` to `example/config/credentials.php` and open it to put your own HiPay Enterprise private credentials.
+Copy the file `example/config/credentials.php.dist` to `example/config/credentials.php` and open it to put your own HiPay Enterprise private credentials.
 Follow the instructions inserted in PHP comments.
-Then, copy the following file: `example/public/credentials_public.json.dist` to `example/public/credentials_public.json` and open it to put your own HiPay Enterprise public credentials.
+Then, copy the file `example/public/credentials_public.json.dist` to `example/public/credentials_public.json` and open it to put your own HiPay Enterprise public credentials.

-Finally, open your web browser and go to: http://localhost:8080.
+Finally, open your web browser and go to http://localhost:8080.
 You should see the form shown in the screenshot above.

 # Integration guide

 The following integration guide describes step by step how to use the HiPay Enterprise JavaScript SDK for tokenization.
 The implementation can also be found in the example app (please see the previous section).

-## Import the JavaScript SDK
+## Importing the JavaScript SDK

 To use the SDK, you need to add the following script tag to your HTML pages: